Apple Store: Imitations

 In July 2011, an American expatriate blogger who lives in the southwestern Chinese city of Kunming reported on her discovery of what she called "the best ripoff store we had ever seen"—a fake Apple Store, complete with the glass exterior, wood display tables, winding staircase and large promotional posters found in legitimate Apple Stores, and with employees wearing lanyards and the same T-shirts as actual Apple Store employees.
 The Wall Street Journal reported that the store had "gotten widespread international attention for the remarkable lengths to which its proprietors seem to have gone to mimic the look and feel of a real Apple Store."
 The fake Apple Store was mentioned by U.S. presidential contender Mitt Romney in the second 2012 election debate.
 Chinese law prohibits retailers from copying the look and feel of competitors' stores, but enforcement is lax.

 According to The Wall Street Journal, unauthorized Apple resellers are found throughout China; the blogger's original post noted that two such stores were located within walking distance of the first knockoff, one of them with a misspelled sign reading "Apple Stoer".
 An employee of the first knockoff confirmed that the store was not one of the 13 authorized Apple resellers in Kunming.
 In a follow-up report, Reuters indicated that local authorities in Kunming had closed two fake Apple Stores in that city due to lack of official business permits, but allowed three other such stores to stay open, including the one that had attracted international attention.
 The operators of that store had applied for a reseller license from Apple.
 At the time of the report, only four legitimate Apple Stores had opened in China, with two in Beijing and two in Shanghai.

+These imitation Apple Store locations should not be confused with Apple Premium Resellers, which are independent businesses authorized to sell Apple products, and which are expected by Apple to offer services comparable to the company's corporate stores and a similar store design aesthetic.
+Apple Premium Resellers typically operate in countries and suburban communities not served by Apple Stores.